TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/WritingUnit.rst

 of the framework are not modelled in a good way.
 A typical case is :php:`TYPO3\CMS\Backend\Utility\BackendUtility` - trying to unit test systems that have this class as dependency is often very painful.
 There is not much developers can do in this case.
-The Core tries to slowly improve these areas over time and indeed BackendUtility is shrinking each version.
+The `Core`:pn: tries to slowly improve these areas over time and indeed BackendUtility is shrinking each version.

 .. index:: pair: Unit tests; Exceptions